Self-fulfillment, 3rd-Party Logistics, and Drop Shipping: What Should You Opt For?

 Shipper

 When using a drop shipping business model, the drop shipper is responsible for manufacturing or distributing products to a wholesale market and shipping orders to customers on behalf of the eCommerce retailer.
-However, drop shippers typically do not provide additional fulfilment services, such as managing returns or handling customer service requests.
+However, drop shippers typically do not provide additional fulfillment services, such as managing returns or handling customer service requests.
 This is the responsibility of the retailer to provide robust customer service and handle any problems that may arise between the manufacturer and the customer.

 You Outsource Your Shipping to A Different Type of Provider